Bizarro: Powers and abilities

 When operating within an environment under a blue sun, Bizarro gains the ability to replicate new lifeforms from his own body mass.
 Using this power, he cloned a cube-shaped planet that has become colloquially known as Htrae (Earth spelled backwards).
-This world is now populated by Bizarro versions of Superman, his family, friends, and enemies.
+This world is populated by Bizarro versions of Superman, his family, friends, and enemies.
 Similarly, Bizarro's weaknesses are reversed: green kryptonite has an empowering effect on him – healing and strengthening his body similar to the effects of yellow sunlight on Superman; while only blue kryptonite (an imperfect duplicate of green kryptonite) affects Bizarro adversely in the same manner that the former does with normal Kryptonians; i.e., causing him debilitating pain and diminishing his superpowers.